 His sex drive is a formidable machine, and it’s a testament to his power that he doesn’t let it drive his life, only his brain."

-It can take control over us and send us into the arms or bed of any woman willing or when properly directed can drive us to succeed in more areas than just a pure sexual conquest.
+It can take control over us and send us into the arms or bed of any woman willing, or when properly directed can drive us to succeed in more areas than just a pure nightly or weekly sexual conquest.

 There have been so many nights where after I release my male potency alone (so as not to confuse the feelings when a woman's involved) and not ten seconds later I felt let down.